johnnovak/RML-Amiga/docs/docs/game-notes/e-f.md

 - The original game asks for security codes that were printed inside the sides of the game's box; we can't use the uncracked version until we find scans of those codes.

+- Read the novella in the **Extras** folder before playing the game!

 ## Eye of the Beholder (OCS)